FrancisBanville/ms_interpreting_probabilities/README.md

 should be taken into consideration depend on the study system, the objective of the study, and the resources available to the researchers.
 In other words, these variables do not systematically need to be accounted for.
-However, when they are, they should be specified in the documentation of the data, preferentially in mathematical terms to avoid any confusion in their interpretation and to limit manipulation errors during their re-use.
+However, when they are, they should be specified in the documentation of the data (@Brimacombe2023ShoReu), preferentially in mathematical terms to avoid any confusion in their interpretation and to limit manipulation errors during their re-use.
 For example, ecologists should be explicit about their consideration of co-occurrence in their estimation of local